-The Lewis College of Business will recognize faculty who embrace the spirit of engagement, innovation and impact as outlined in the Marshall Business 20/20 Strategic Plan.
-Particularly, the Strategic Plan emphasizes the goal of increasing enrollment by 5% each year.
-There are a total of three possible awards: Teaching, Research, and Service, each given on the basis of engagement, innovation and/or impact.
+The Lewis College of Business will recognize faculty who embrace the spirit of engagement, innovation, and impact as described in the Lewis College of Business mission, vision, and strategic priorities.
+There are three awards: Teaching, Research, and Service, each given based on engagement, innovation, and impact.
 There is no limit to how often a faculty member can win each award.

-Teaching Award: This award will recognize the faculty member whose teaching demonstrates extraordinary engagement with students, innovative pedagogical practices and integration of assurance of learning.
+Teaching Award: This award will recognize the faculty member whose teaching demonstrates extraordinary engagement with students, innovative pedagogical practices, and integration of assurance of learning.
 Examples of indicators are provided below.

-Research Award: This award will recognize the faculty member who has been able to publish impactful research as deemed by the points for current publications using the tier system as approved by the College faculty.
+Research Award: This award will recognize the faculty member who has been able to publish impactful research as shown by the points for current publications using the ABDC journal tier system.
 Examples of additional indicators are identified below.